 Surgery releases the sheath around the tendon to allow it to move again.
 There are two types of surgery:

-- Open trigger release surgery, where the surgeon injects local anaesthetic in to your hand and makes an incision in one of the natural creases in your palm, carefully cutting the tendon sheath to make it wider.
+- Open trigger release surgery, where the surgeon injects local anaesthetic into your hand and makes a small incision in one of the natural creases in your palm, carefully cutting the tendon sheath to make it wider.
 Your wound will be stitched and bandaged.
 This is the preferred method

 - Percutaneous trigger release surgery, where the surgeon will again inject local anaesthetic into your hand but this time inserts a needle into the base of the affected digit to slice through the ligament to get to the tendon.
 While this method means no wound, it is slightly more risky than open trigger release surgery and may not be as effective at resolving the problem